Resources

 Weather Website Resources

-I enjoy using the Clear Outside astronomy app on my Android phone.
+I enjoy using the Clear Outside Astronomy app on my Android phone.
 This app seems to be more accurate than the Clear Sky Chart, based on my own personal experiences.
 I also prefer the format of low-medium-high cloud cover as opposed to seeing and transparency.

 I hope that you have found these astrophotography resources helpful in your quest to improve your images.
 It took me years to build this library of software that I use for each and every photo I capture.